CollectionBuilder/collectionbuilder-sa_draft/README.md

 ## Manually building the project<a id="manually-building-the-project"></a>

-The following section provides a detailed description of how to manually execute and customize each of the project build steps.
+The following section provides details on how to manually execute and customize each step of the project build process.

 ### 1. Generate Derivatives
 Use the `cb:generate_derivatives` rake task to generate a set of images for each of your collection files.